AWE Advises Obama's Transition Team on Investment in Water Efficiency

 - Direct investment on the order of

-Product (GDP) by $13 to $15 billion and employment by 150,000 to
+Product (GDP) by $13 to $15 billion and employment by 150,000 to 220,000 jobs.

 reductions as well.

 - Water/energy efficiency programs can be rapidly

 jobs to amount of investment.

 - Some of the best opportunities for

 conservation investment are in lower-income areas where water distribution

 infrastructure has not been adequately maintained or replaced and where